ZascuOfficial/Personal_Proj-Shoes_Shop/README.md

 - utilized CSS custom properties to my advantage
 - took in consideration smaller screen sizes

+**`This project was made for educational purposes and is not related by any means to the popular and well-known company Nike.`**

 ## 🖼️ [Live Preview Link](https://zascuofficial-kein.netlify.app/ "The live preview link")

 ![Preview Image](public/img/preview.png "The preview image")